taylorsomers/igpay-atinlay/README.md

 ## Specifications

   * The program does nothing to non-alphabetical characters, since they do not contain consonants or vowels.
-    * Example Input: "3"
+    * Example Input: "1"
-    * Example Output: "3"
+    * Example Output: "1"

   * The program does nothing to single-letter alphabetical characters that are consonants.
+    * Example Input: "b"
+    * Example Output: "b"

   * The program does nothing to single-letter alphabetical characters that are consonants, regardless of capitalization.